 This Cochrane study avoided speculating on the effects for programs over 12-weeks in length, fatigue, morning stiffness or sleep issues as the quality of data in these areas was limited with one exception:

 I would add that in my personal experience, an ongoing exercise program of both aerobics and strength training becomes a "gift" that keeps on giving for fibro people.
 Not only will it lead to more good days than bad ones, but you will also learn to correlate particular exercises or subroutines with particular fibro symptoms relief.
 When I have a fibro flare, I actually use this knowledge to reduce the pain or other symptoms I'm experiencing.
 This knowledge comes with consistent adherence to your exercise program.
+In the future, I intend to share the details of my personal protocol in this area.

 Although the above study did not quantify the effect on depression, it did describe the effect as “large” improvement.